About

 There is NO Hunting permitted on Percy Island.

-In times past, hunting was permitted with the caretakers permission.
-Today, only the caretakers are permitted to hunt as a means to provide food for the island caretakers living off-grid, and from time to time providing Percy Islands famous goat stew for guests.
-The population of both kangaroos and goats, both introduced species to Percy Island, currently do not require culling.
-For the safety of island visitors, hunting is not permitted.
+Only the caretakers are permitted to hunt as a means to provide food for the Islanders living off-grid, and from time to time providing Percy Islands famous goat stew for guests.

 The following species are no take.
-If accidentally caught, they must be immediately and carefully returned to the water.
+If accidentally caught on the Island, please immediately and carefully returned to the water.

 Yabby – females carrying eggs or young are no take